PetrusBellmonte/candy-demo/README.md

 #### Data not particularly useful for the task
 This dataset heavily focuses on what people like (or not) but does not touch on brand loyalty/flexibility, perceived product complexity or similar aspects probably important for no-name products.

+#### American Halloween data
+The datasets is restricted to American Halloween data and presumably reflects american tastes.
+As Hershey's allegedly tastes a little bit like vomit to europeans, findings on this dataset might not reflect non-american tastes.

 ## Acknowledgement
 AI was heavily used in writing this code.
 This is neither especially good nor complex code.
 It is only intended for data exploration and playing around!